 Sales Mindset: Motivation Tips for Selling by Phone

-Having the right sales mindset and motivation to pick up the phone day in and day out is a huge challenge for most sales reps because the rejection level can be so high, it doesn’t take long for call reluctance to set in.
-And it’s awfully hard to make a living selling by phone if you or your sales team are afraid to pick up the phone.
+Having the right sales mindset and motivation to pick up the phone day in and day out is a massive challenge for most sales reps because the rejection level can be so high, it doesn’t take long for call reluctance to set in.
+And it’s tough to make a living selling by phone if you or your sales team are afraid to pick up the phone.

-If part of your job is to pick up the phone and get prospects open to having a sales conversation, you’re going to have to have the right sales mindset to stay motivated to reach your personal and professional goals.
+If part of your job is to pick up the phone and get prospects open to having a sales conversation, you will have to have the right sales mindset to stay motivated to reach your personal and professional goals.

 Here’s how to be prepared for the daily battle…

 Sales Mindset Tip

 Most sales reps (especially straight commission sales reps) have a ton of pressure to perform, and this is a business that is all about “what have you done for me lately?”.